-Figure A. 6: ISS CCD quantum efficiency (electrons per incident photon) as a function of wavelength.
-From Porco et. al. (2004).
+Figure A. 6: ISS CCD quantum efficiency (electrons per incident photon) as a function of wavelength, from Porco et. al. (2004), as measured during ground calibration.
+Note that this does not include the quantum efficiency correction derived from the absolute calibration analysis.